Subjective Camera in Hitchcock Movies

 Subjective camera in Saboteur

-Barry Kane is watching the detective hiding in the river.
+Barry Kane is watching the detective through the water while he is hiding in the river.

 Subjective Camera in The Wrong Man